The Philippine Digital Landscape

-In the Philippines, marketing through the web has yet to take off.
-Last year, it is estimated that online ad spending would sum up to only P100 million, a measly 0.2% of the total advertising spending.
+In the Philippines, marketing through the web has taken off, and is on a growth spurt.
+It has been estimated that online ad spending would sum up to only P100 million, just at 0.2%, of the total advertising spend.
 Mobile shares the same fate, although while they are higher than web advertising, they are also a small percentage of the total ad mix.

-The two new media internet and mobile, sometimes referred to as interactive or digital media, possess a wealth of opportunities for marketers to communicate directly with their customers.
-Unlike the traditional media television, radio or print where these media serve as channels for advertising placements, digital media provide marketers the opportunity to utilize technology to have a closer relationship with their customers as these media offer 24/7 communication and engagement, feedback mechanisms, and other CRM tools.
+The two new media internet and mobile, often referred to as interactive or digital media, possess a wealth of opportunities for marketers to communicate directly with their customers.
+Unlike the traditional media: Television, Radio and Print, where these media serve as channels for advertising placements, digital media provide marketers the opportunity to integrate the use of technology in their communications.

 IMMAP is the center of excellence and innovation in the Philippines entrusted by the advertising industry to shape the future of digital marketing.